prt-prt/vl-project-template/README.md

 ### Package repositores / Git submodules

 In case your project needs to use a VL library from source (often the case when using a fork of VL.Fuse in a project), please add them to a folder called `package-repositories` inside of your project and include it in the batch file.
-Don’t forget to add the libraries to the `--editable-packages` flag, otherwise they will be pre-compiled in your project.
+Don't forget to add the libraries to the `--editable-packages` flag, otherwise they will be pre-compiled in your project.
 Afterwards use a Git client that supports submodules.

 ```jsx
 taskkill /f /im vvvv.exe